Markovian projections for functionals of It\^o semimartingales with jumps: Introduction

 where $b$ and $\sigma$ are predictable processes taking values in $\mathbb{R}^d$ and $\mathbb{R}^{d \times k}$ respectively, and $W$ is a $k$-dimensional Brownian motion.
 The processes $b$ and $\sigma$ may be solutions to some exogenous SDEs with path dependent features, making the dynamics of $X$ much more complicated.
 Our goal is to find a simpler process $\widehat{X}$, possibly defined on a different probability space, that solves a Markovian SDE

 such that for every $t \geq 0$, the law of $\widehat{X}_t$ agrees with the law of $X_t$.
 Here $\widehat{b}$ and $\widehat{\sigma}$ are deterministic functions taking values in $\mathbb{R}^d$ and $\mathbb{R}^{d \times d}$ respectively, and $\widehat{W}$ is a $d$-dimensional Brownian motion.
 If we manage to do so, the process $\widehat{X}$ is called a \emph{Markovian projection} of $X$.
 We emphasize that although the terminology ``Markovian projection'' has the word ``Markov'' in it, we only require $\widehat{X}$ to solve a Markovian SDE.
 Without further regularity assumptions on the coefficients $\widehat{b}$ and $\widehat{\sigma}$, we know $\widehat{X}$ may not necessarily be a true Markov process.
 Also, some authors use alternative terminologies like ``mimicking process'' when referring to the process $\widehat{X}$, and ``mimicking theorem'' when referring to the results that construct such an $\widehat{X}$.
+The goal of this paper is to establish existence of Markovian projections in the fully general setting of It\^o semimartingales, including processes with jumps.

 The idea of Markovian projections was first introduced in the seminal work of Krylov~\cite{MR0808203} and Gy\"{o}ngy~\cite{MR0833267}.
 In \cite{MR0833267}, Gy\"{o}ngy constructed Markovian projections for continuous It\^o processes $X$ as formulated in \eqref{eq:SDE1} with $X_0 = 0$.
-Gy\"{o}ngy's results hold under a boundedness assumption on the coefficients $b$ and $\sigma$, and a uniform ellipticity condition on the matrix-valued process $\sigma \sigma^{\mathrm{T}}$.
+Gy\"{o}ngy's results hold under a boundedness assumption on the coefficients $b$ and $\sigma$, and a uniform ellipticity condition on the matrix-valued process $\sigma \sigma^\top$.
 The mimicking process $\widehat{X}$ is constructed as a weak solution to the SDE \eqref{eq:SDE2}, where the coefficients $\widehat{b}$ and $\widehat{\sigma}$ have an explicit expression:

 Strictly speaking, the conditional expectations above should be understood as certain Radon--Nikodym derivatives, but \eqref{eq:cond_exp_intro} provides an intuitive interpretation of the functions $\widehat{b}$ and $\widehat{\sigma}$.
 For the precise definition, the readers can refer to \cite{MR0833267}, Section~4.
 Gy\"{o}ngy's work on Markovian projections was inspired by Krylov~\cite{MR0808203}, where a different type of mimicking problem was studied.
 In \cite{MR0808203}, one of the objects of interest is called the \emph{Green measure}, which characterizes the average length of time that an It\^o process stays in a Borel set.
 Krylov constructed a simpler It\^o diffusion that has the same Green measure as a more general It\^o diffusion.
 The mimicking process of Krylov solves a Markovian SDE, with time-homogeneous coefficients.
 Following similar proof techniques, Gy\"{o}ngy showed that the one-dimensional marginal laws can be mimicked as well using a Markovian SDE, while the coefficients have to be time-inhomogeneous in general as in \eqref{eq:SDE2}.